System Design: Ad Exchange (Real-Time Bidding, Sub-100ms Auctions, DSP/SSP, Impression Serving)

 }10.2 Smart DSP selection

-The scoring function combines hard filters (geo, format, category, capacity, circuit-breaker state) with two continuous signals: historical win rate for this segment, and a pacing factor based on how aggressively the DSP is currently spending.
-The hard filters drop any DSP that obviously can't or shouldn't bid.
+The scoring combines hard filters (geo, format, category, capacity, circuit-breaker state) with two continuous signals (historical win rate for this segment, and a pacing factor based on current spend velocity).
+Hard filters drop any DSP that can't or shouldn't bid.
 The continuous score ranks the survivors.

 type DSPScore struct {